December 15, 2019 /

 Mountain Wedding on The Dolomites and South Tyrol

-But what many don’t really know is that there is a beautiful area in the north of Italy that is believed to be one of the best mountain areas in the world.
+But what many don’t really know is that there is a beautiful area in the north of Italy that is believed to be one of the world’s best mountain areas.
 We are talking about the Dolomites, which have been declared “World Heritage” on the 26th of June 2009 by UNESCO.

 The term, tory well-known for being the greatest Italian skiing area, hosts a national park and eight natural parks.
 They are divided into the provinces of Belluno, Bolzano, Trento, Udine, Pordenone, Vicenza, and Verona.